 Another thing i deciided to do is to close the custom with screws instead of glueing it back together as i did on most of my restos and customs so far.
 You can see the screw in the front rivet in the picture below.
 I went with the 2mm screws, which fint inside just fine.
 The screws needed to be shortened by some Milllimiters though.

-First assembly of the model shows it is ready for the final steps.
 I first applied a coat of light grey primer, but haven´t shot a picture of it because i was too lazy taking the camera to the basement.
 Then i applied a nice coat of "pure orange" RAL spray.
 It really reminds me of my father´s first car.

 There is no painted detailing on the model at all, in case you ask yourself why i didn´t do this, the reason is simple: I wanted the Zastava 101 to fit perfectly with the Fiat 128 frpom Polistil, as the casting is the same, these would go together perfectly.
 Typical for Polistil RJ series passenger car models was the fact they had no tampos, stickars whatsoever.
 All details were part of the the casting itself with a single color over it.
 Therefore, i stopped right after i assembled the painted model.
 With customs it is like with paintings.
 You have to know when it´s enough and on this model this is just enough.